-We have broad discretion in the use of the net proceeds from our initial public offering and may not use them effectively.
+We have broad discretion in the use of the net proceeds from our initial public offering in September 2020 and follow-on public offering in January 2021 and may not use them effectively.

-We have broad discretion in the application of the net proceeds received from our IPO.
-We may spend a portion or all of the net proceeds from our IPO in ways that our stockholders may not desire or that may not yield a favorable return.
+We have broad discretion in the application of the net proceeds received from our initial public offering in September 2020 and followon public offering in January 2021.
+We may spend a portion or all of the net proceeds from our public offerings in ways that our stockholders may not desire or that may not yield a favorable return.
 Any failure by us to apply these funds effectively could harm our business, financial condition, results of operations and prospects.
-Pending their use, we may invest the net proceeds from our IPO in a manner that does not produce income or that loses value.
+Pending their use, we may invest the net proceeds from our public offerings in a manner that does not produce income or that loses value.